kqr/kqr.github.com/_posts/2012-11-15-part-2-printing-to-the-screen.md

 An *expression* is a description of a *single* value to compute.
 For example, `4 + 5` is an expression that describes the sum of four and five and it will compute the value `9`.
 Similarly, `square 3` is an expression that describes the square of three, and will also compute the value `9`. `reverse "hello"` is an expression that describes the word "hello" reversed, and it will compute the value `"olleh"`.

+> The concept of an expression is *really* important for programming, so try to understand what it means.
+An expression is a description of a value.
+There are a lot of different expressions and they may look very dissimilar, but they have in common that they all compute a value.
+>
+> *Anything* that is an expression, can be used *anywhere* in the code where an expression is expected.

 You might react to the fact that our `main` function does not seem to compute any value; it just prints text to the screen!
 The observation is partly correct.
 While `putStrLn` does not compute a value that means anything to us, it actually computes a value, too. *Every* expression in Haskell computes a value.
 Since the value doesn't mean anything to us in this case, it is cleverly hidden by <abbr>ghc</abbr>i so as to not clutter our screen.

 The `=` (equals sign) is meant to communicate that computing the value of the function *is the same thing as* computing the value of the expression.
 In our case, computing the `main` function is the same thing as computing the expression